Jamie Jackson Hansen

-Ms. Hansen's transactional experience includes preparing engineering, procurement and construction agreements for a range of project types, including large-scale commercial solar power plants in the U.S. and in Latin America; terminaling and transportation agreements for various petroleum products; midstream asset joint venture agreements; and documents related to entity formations, mergers and acquisitions, and corporate finance.
+Ms. Hansen's experience includes preparing engineering, procurement and construction (EPC) agreements for a range of project types, including large-scale commercial solar power plants.
+She also handles terminaling and transportation agreements for various petroleum products, as well as midstream asset joint venture agreements and documents related to entity formations, mergers and acquisitions (M&A) and corporate finance.

-Ms. Hansen previously worked as a mechanical engineer in the electric power industry as well as the manufacturing industry.
-Ms. Hansen is a licensed professional engineer with experience in feasibility studies, design, and construction of both traditional fossil fuel and renewable energy facilities, including natural gas, coal, and solar power plants.
+Before her legal career, Ms. Hansen worked as a mechanical engineer in the electric power industry as well as the manufacturing industry.
+She is a licensed professional engineer with experience in feasibility studies, design and construction of both traditional fossil fuel and renewable energy facilities, including natural gas, coal and solar power plants.